Cauquenes Expansion Project

 MVC is undertaking a significant expansion of its operations to extract and process the higher grade Cauquenes historic tailings.
 The Cauquenes expansion project is being undertaken in phases, which management believes reduces project risk.

 Metallurgical studies on Cauquenes in 2016 concluded that copper recovery can be increased from 34% to 49%.
 All major equipment has been purchased, including rougher and cleaner flotation cells, desliming cyclones and a concentrate regrind mill.
 The cost of Phase Two including all recommended contingencies is estimated at $35.3 million.
-The necessary permits and financing are in place and construction is expected to be completed in Q3 2018.
+Construction of the Phase Two expansion is underway and is expected to be completed in Q3 2018.

 Conceptual layout of MVC's phase two plant expansion